Chapter 4715-9 Dental Hygienists

 (A) Applicants for licensure to practice dental hygiene as provided in section 4715.21 of the Revised Code, shall furnish satisfactory proof of the following on a form prescribed and provided by the state dental board:

-(1) He is at least eighteen years of age; and
+(1) Be at least eighteen years of age; and

-(3) He is a graduate of an accredited school of dental hygiene; and
+(3) Be a graduate of an accredited school of dental hygiene; and

-(4) He has successfully passed all parts of the examination given by the Joint commission on national dental examinations; and
+(4) Have successfully passed all parts of the examination given by the joint commission on national dental examinations; and

-(5) He provides evidence of successfully passing all components based on a conjunctive scoring method of one of the following regional board examinations: the North east regional board of dental examiners, inc. (NERB), the Central regional dental testing service, inc. (CRDTS), the Southern regional testing agency, inc. (SRTA), or the Western regional examining board (WREB).
+(5) Provides evidence of successfully passing all components based on a conjunctive scoring method of one of the following regional board examinations: the north east regional board of dental examiners, inc. (NERB), the central regional dental testing service, inc. (CRDTS), the southern regional testing agency, inc. (SRTA), or the western regional examining board (WREB).

 (B) Applicants for licensure to practice dental hygiene as provided in section 4715.27 of the Revised Code, shall furnish satisfactory proof of the following on a form prescribed and provided by the state dental board:

-(1) He is at least eighteen years of age; and
+(1) Be at least eighteen years of age; and

-(3) He is a graduate of an accredited school of dental hygiene; and
+(3) Be a graduate of an accredited school of dental hygiene; and

-(4) He has successfully passed all parts of the examination given by the Joint commission on national dental examinations; and
+(4) Has successfully passed all parts of the examination given by the joint commission on national dental examinations; and

-(6) He proves to the satisfaction of the board that he intends to practice dental hygiene in this state.
+(6) Proves to the satisfaction of the board the intention to practice dental hygiene in this state.

 (C) Each applicant for licensure to practice dental hygiene shall successfully pass a jurisprudence examination approved by the state dental board on the statute and rules governing the practice of dental hygiene in the state of Ohio.

-(A) A dental hygienist may provide, for not more than fifteen consecutive business days, or no more than three consecutive weeks, dental hygiene services to a patient when the supervising dentist is not physically present at the location at which the services are provided if all of the following requirements are met:
+(A) A dental hygienist may provide, for not more than fifteen consecutive business days, dental hygiene services to a patient when the supervising dentist is not physically present at the location at which the services are provided if all of the following requirements are met:

-(1) The dental hygienist has at least two years and a minimum of three thousand hours of experience in the practice of dental hygiene.
+(1) The dental hygienist has at least one year and a minimum of one thousand five hundred hours of experience in the practice of dental hygiene.
 This experience shall be documented on a form supplied by the board, with any necessary supporting information attached, and the form shall be maintained in the facility(s) where the dental hygienist is working.

 (2) The dental hygienist has successfully completed a course approved by the state dental board in the identification and prevention of potential medical emergencies.
 This board approved course shall be taken through a permanent sponsor, shall be at least four hours in duration, and shall include, at a minimum, the following topics: